FlowFuse/website/src/handbook/company/strategy.md

 ## Our North Star

-### Core believe
+### Core Belief

 By empowering a larger workforce to participate in automation an acceleration of digital transformation can be realized in manufacturing, agriculture, and other productive industries.
 This will lead to an increase in productivity.

 FlowFuse is riding two waves:
-1. Companies need to accellerate their innovation.
+1. Companies need to accelerate their innovation.
 2. Digitalization is at the inflection point of implementation.

 FlowFuse allows businesses to acquire, enrich, visualize, and build applications